blueraleigh/db/README.md

 Package db provides an interface to the SQLite library and a subset of its API.
 This package can be used to perform normal database operations but also provides additional functionality for creating virtual tables and SQL functions that invoke R callbacks.
+It also provides a mechanism for adding documentation to databases in the form of dynamic web pages that can communicate with the database.

 # Installation